abarberverdick/SQL/README.md

-## Alexandra Barber- Verdick's SQL Pportfolio
+## Alexandra Barber- Verdick's SQL Portfolio

 Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
 Feel free to take a look and please reach out if there are any questions: alexandrabv@gmail.com